TatyanaLev/EE283HW2/README.md

 What happens if you remove the semicolon (‘;’) from the second to last line of the last code block?

-_<seaborn.axisgrid.FacetGrid object at 0x155e80340> is shown; suppressed by the semicolon_
+_<seaborn.axisgrid.FacetGrid object at 0x155e80340> mapping object is shown; suppressed by the semicolon_